- Define reliability and validity

 Reliability and Validity

-Everyday Connection: How Valid Is the SAT?
+Everyday Connection: How Valid are the SAT and act?

-Standardized tests like the SAT are supposed to measure an individual’s aptitude for a college education, but how reliable and valid are such tests?
+Standardized tests like the SAT and ACT are supposed to measure an individual’s aptitude for a college education, but how reliable and valid are such tests?
 Research conducted by the College Board suggests that scores on the SAT have high predictive validity for first-year college students’ GPA (Kobrin, Patterson, Shaw, Mattern, & Barbuti, 2008).
 In this context, predictive validity refers to the test’s ability to effectively predict the GPA of college freshmen.
-Given that many institutions of higher education require the SAT for admission, this high degree of predictive validity might be comforting.
+Given that many institutions of higher education require the SAT or ACT for admission, this high degree of predictive validity might be comforting.